If you have a child at school then ” World Book Day” is probably one of those events that you dread. And leave until the last minute.

 Charlie Bucket – find some scruffy clothes, make a golden ticket and you’ve got Charlie from Charlie and the Chocolate Factory.
 Got to love Roald Dahl for easy characters to copy!

-Room on the broom – Use a witches hat and broom left over from Halloween, make a wand, put her in a red jumper and tie her hair in a plait with a bow at the end.
-Simples, You could also use the witch costume to be Meg (Meg & Mog) or one of Roald Dahl’s witches.
+Room on the Broom – Use a witches hat and broom left over from Halloween, make a wand, put her in a red jumper and tie her hair in a plait with a bow at the end.
+Simple.
+You could also use the witch costume to be Meg (Meg & Mog) or one of Roald Dahl’s witches.

 Angelina Ballerina – if you have a ballet costume already, just make a pair of mouse ears out of cardboard, stick to a headband with a pink bow and you have a beautiful Angelina.

 COSTUMES YOU CAN BUY

 If you’d rather be lazy and buy a costume (like me!) here’s the best ones we saw…

 Alice in Wonderland, Tesco, £12.50

 This is the one that Little H chose.
 Team with a pair of stripy tights to make it a little less Disney.

 Does a comic count as a book?
 Either way, this is a fun costume, especially if your child is a bit of a menace!

 The BFG, Asda, £14